NextronSystems/asgard-manual/usage/administration.rst

 Updates of THOR and THOR Signatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, ASGARD will search for signature updates and THOR updates on an hourly basis.
 These updates will be set to active automatically.
 Therefore, a triggered scan will always employ the current THOR version and current signature version.
 You may disable or modify the automatic THOR and Signature updates by deleting or modifying the entries in this section.
-In the screenshot below no automatically updates are configured.

 .. figure:: ../images/automatic-scanner-and-signature-updates.png
    :target: ../_images/automatic-scanner-and-signature-updates.png